flutter/website/src/content/ui/interactivity/focus.md

   * When the app user switches to a mouse or keyboard, Flutter shows the focus highlight.

-The provided focus widgets in Flutter know how to use these properties.
+The provided focusable widgets and `FocusableActionDetector` in Flutter know how to use these properties.
 You only need this API if you're writing your own controls.

 To listen for changes in the highlight mode,